owncloud/cdperf/README.md

 ```

 ### With dashboard
-you can get a prepared grafana and influxdb installation [here](https://github.com/owncloud-devops/k6-benchmark-visualization)
+You can get a prepared grafana and influxdb installation [here](https://github.com/owncloud-devops/k6-benchmark-visualization)

 ```
 $ make clean build